soumelis-lab/ICELLNET/Vignette.md

 The balloon plot (`LR.balloon.plot()` function) is the deepest level of representation of the communication, displaying the most contributing ligand/receptor pairs to the communication score.
 This allows to identify specific individual interactions that can drive the intercellular communication and should be confirmed experimentally.
 *topn* parameter set the top n highest interactions to display (ex: `topn=10` means display the 10 highest contribution of specific interactions to the communication scores)
-*thresh* parameter allpws to set a threshold, in order to display interaction contributing to communication scores only above this value. (ex: thres=20, only interactions with an individual score above 20 will be visualized).
+*thresh* parameter allows to set a threshold, in order to display interaction contributing to communication scores only above this value. (ex: thresh=20, only interactions with an individual score above 20 will be visualized).
 Looking at individual scores distribution is helpful to identify relevant threshold values for you case.
+*sort.by* parameter ("sum" as default, can be set to "var") to ran the interactions either as the most contributing interactions in all conditions ("sum"), or the most different interactions among conditions ("var", ranking by computing the variance among scores for each interaction)

 Same color legend used as `LR.family.score()` function above.

 ### Compute pvalue to compare communication scores